iMattPro/similartopics/README.md

 **Manual:**

-1. Copy the entire contents of this repo to to `phpBB/ext/vse/similartopics/`
+1. Copy the entire contents of this repo to `phpBB/ext/vse/similartopics/`
 2. Navigate in the ACP to `Customise -> Extension Management -> Extensions`.
 3. Click `Enable`.